tobias-weiss-ai-xr/opendesk-edu/CONTRIBUTING.md

 - we should avoid stand alone Manifests.
 - we do not use Operators and CRDs.

-In order to align the Helm files from various sources into an unified deployment of the SWP we make use of to [Helmfile](https://github.com/helmfile/helmfile).
+In order to align the Helm files from various sources into an unified deployment of the SWP we make use of [Helmfile](https://github.com/helmfile/helmfile).

 ## Tooling